Tanmai28/Meowww/README.md

 # Meowww

+  # Single Page React App

+  This is a code bundle for Single Page React App.
+The original project is available at https://www.figma.com/design/E5CQS1zbDZioAZK7sCRtAr/Single-Page-React-App.

+  ## Running the code

+  Run `npm i` to install the dependencies.

+  Run `npm run dev` to start the development server.

 Implemented APIs:
 GET /api/tags: Fetches all available tags.
 GET /api/count: Fetches the total number of cats in the database.